Reformatory district

 A unique pocket of Nature and History embedded in Guelph!

-by ftymchys, almost 2 years ago
+by ftymchys, over 2 years ago

 I discovered the Reformatory area and surrounding lands in 2017 as a newcomer to Guelph.
 Guelph Hiking Club took us on a hike.
 Such an interesting place that offers a wide variety of natural offerings.
 It struck me that it would be a perfect location for a Nature Educational Centre.
 It's within the city and it has ponds with frogs, turtles, ducks and water birds.
 It has a river and trails, hills and dales, woods and meadows.
 The beautiful stone walls and ornamental ponds intrigued me.
 That opened the way to learning about the Ontario Reformatory era where a self-sufficient...
 Continue reading